abster95/player/README.md

-# Player

-JavaFX based audio player application.
-Aims:
+#Intro

+## What is this

+  The <b>Player</b> or <b>PlayerFX</b> is a desktop audio player and audio management application, which also turned into sort of dynamic module system - a multipurpose extensible application capable of compiling and running custom java widgets.

+I did not scare you away with that, did I?

+## Am I the target group?

+There are two reasons to be interested in this project:
+- as an <b>audio management system</b>.
+You may ask, why another audio player?
+Because there is significant lack of such application for a power user.
+It's not just about hitting a play button.
+Ever wanted to use timed comment?
+Ever lost your entire library song ratings due to corrupted database file?
+Ever needed multiple playlists or display/manipulate your songs in a way that just wasnt possible for some reason?
+This audioplayer addresses a lot of such issues.

+- as a <b>multiapplication</b> - collection of unrelated miniapplications.
+Image browser, movie explorer, file renamer and more.
+And if you know java, you can make your own app with simple text editor and literaly dozen lines of code - without java, without IDE and without hassles of creating and deploying your application - just write your code, hit save and watch as it autocompiles and runs as widget, which you can run as a standalone application!
+All that with included support for configurations, skins and everything else.

+## Motto

-- customizability - allow user use the application how he wants, lots of settings, skins, etc.
+- <b>Customizability</b> - User uses the application how he wants, not how it was designed to be used.
+Therefore emphasis on customization, skins, settings, etc.
+- <b>Portability</b> - No installation (or need for java or other programs), run from anywhere, little/no trace, everything is packaged along (no hunting your library database file in hidden Windows directories...
+- <b>Modular functionality</b> - User can launch or use only selected components he is interested in and ignore everything else as if it was never there.
-- modular user interface - ability to 'make your own gui'
+- <b>Modular user interface</b> - User has the ability to 'make his own gui'.
+Completely custom component layout.
+He can create all-in-one GUI or use separate windows or - anything really.
-- support fancy features like: rating in tag, time comments, big images, advanced & intuitive library management
+- <b>Fancy features</b> like: rating in tag, time comments, good image support, advanced & intuitive library management, etc.
-- no library dependence(moving & renaming files will not result in loss of any information)
+- <b>Library independence<b> - Moving & renaming files will not result in loss of any information.
+Every single bit is in the tag.
+Always.
+If you move on to different application or lose your library - you never lose data.
+Ever again.
-- usability - efficient gui & workflow
-- responsive - fast and responsive gui, no modal dialogs, etc.
-- sexy
+- <b>Usability</b> - Ease of use and efficient workflow due to minimalistic and unobtursive graphical user interface design.
+Think shortcuts, swiping, icons instead buttons, closing with right click instead of trying to hit small button somewhere in the corner of whatever you are doing..., etc.
+- <b>Responsive</b> - fast and responsive.
+Minimal modal dialogs.
+No more stuck windows while your library is scanning that big fat audio collection of yours.
+- <b>Sexy</b> - your way of sexy if you know tiny bit about css.

+  Okey, okey so now, what can this application actually do?
+Glad you asked.

 ## Features

-###Playback
+### Play audio

 Filetypes:
 - mp3, mp4, m4a, wav, ogg, flac